-The Housing Successor expended a total of \$335,765 during FY 2022-23.
-Of the total amount expended, \$123,033 was spent on administrative costs and \$212,732 was spent on homeless prevention and rapid rehousing (Emergency Rental Assistance).
-Both amunts were below their respective expenditure limits, with a maximum administrative cost limit for FY 2022-23 of \$364,603 (based on 5 percent of the Housing Successor's Portfolio Balance) and a Homeless Prevention/Rapid Rehousing cost limit of \$250,000.
-The City did not make any affordable housing development related expenditures and therefore remains in compliance with the proportionality requirement for the current five-year period.
+The Housing Successor expended a total of \$2,963,255 during FY 2020-21.
+Of the total amount expended, \$293,619 was spent on administrative costs and \$219,636 was spent on homeless prevention and rapid rehousing (Emergency Rental Assistance).
+Both were well under their respective expenditure limits, with a maximum administrative cost limit for FY 2020-21 of \$1,389,181 (based on 5% of the Housing Successor's Portfolio Balance) and a Homeless Prevention/Rapid Rehousing cost limit of \$250,000.
+The City also spent \$2,450,000 on an affordable housing development loan to ROEM Builders, all of which is being allocated towards extremely low-income households.